Foot binding: Process

 The process was started before the arch of the foot had a chance to develop fully, usually between the ages of four and nine.
-Binding usually started during the winter months since the feet were more likely to be numb, and therefore the pain would not be as extreme.
+Binding usually started during the winter months since the feet were more likely to be numb and the pain would not be as extreme.

-First, each foot would be soaked in a warm mixture of herbs and animal blood; this was intended to soften the foot and aid the binding.
-Then, the toenails were cut back as far as possible to prevent in-growth and subsequent infections, since the toes were to be pressed tightly into the sole of the foot.
+First, each foot would be soaked in a warm mixture of herbs and animal blood.
+This was intended to soften the foot and aid the binding.
+Then the toenails were cut back as far as possible to prevent in-growth and subsequent infections, since the toes were to be pressed tightly into the sole of the foot.
 Cotton bandages, 3 m long and 5 cm wide, were prepared by soaking them in the blood and herb mixture.
 To enable the size of the feet to be reduced, the toes on each foot were curled under, then pressed with great force downwards and squeezed into the sole of the foot until the toes broke.

-The broken toes were held tightly against the sole of the foot while the foot was then drawn down straight with the leg and the arch of the foot was forcibly broken.
-The bandages were repeatedly wound in a figure-eight movement, starting at the inside of the foot at the instep, then carried over the toes, under the foot, and around the heel, the broken toes being pressed tightly into the sole of the foot.
-At each pass around the foot, the binding cloth was tightened, pulling the ball of the foot and the heel together, causing the broken foot to fold at the arch, and pressing the toes underneath the sole.
+The bandages were repeatedly wound in a figure-eight movement, starting at the inside of the foot at the instep, then carried over the toes, under the foot and around the heel, the broken toes being pressed tightly into the sole of the foot.
+The foot was drawn down straight with the leg and the arch of the foot forcibly broken.
+At each pass around the foot, the binding cloth was tightened, pulling the ball of the foot and the heel together, causing the broken foot to fold at the arch, pressing the toes beneath the sole.
 The binding was pulled so tightly that the girl could not move her toes at all and the ends of the binding cloth were then sewn so that the girl could not loosen it.